I frequently see people asking: How to homeschool in Ireland?

 Deciding to home educate is only the first decision.
 There are lots more going forward, but if you spend time thinking about your why, then you can evaluate plans, curriculum, and the many opportunities, against it.

 It can be quite overwhelming when you first look into home education.
 For a start, there are many approaches to home education.
 Then there is trying to fathom out to use the information from the mainly USA sites when you are living in Ireland.
 This website is focused for those using a Classical and/or Charlotte Mason approach living in Ireland.
 If you are in Ireland using some other style of home education you may still find the book recommendations and field trips useful.
-However, this is the approach my family have used for more than five years.
+However, this is the approach my family have used for more than seven years.
 This is my experience, which is what I can share on this website.
 It is the experience of the mothers I ask for advice.

 It can be difficult to connect with other structured and curriculum using mums in Facebook groups.
 These mothers, especially those with large families, generally don’t make time for commenting and posting online.
 Many of the loveliest Irish home educating families I know are not on Facebook.
 It took time and effort for me to find them, but it brought such rewards.
 I wanted to bring their experience into a place where those starting out could access it.